trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/gadt-coq/index.md

 Without getting too much into mathematics, in programming a Monad is a Design Pattern.
 It’s a structure, a wrapper which “enriches” a value by giving it a context.

-It's about having representations simulating exactly notions such as exceptions and side-effects while keeping the purety of functionnal languages.
+It's about having representations simulating exactly notions such as exceptions and side-effects while keeping the purity of functional languages.

 Famous examples of Monads are: